MicrosoftDocs/winrt-api/windows.applicationmodel/package_userexternallocation.md

 The external folder is a disk location outside of the package where the package manifest can reference application content.
 This property returns the location of the external folder as a [StorageFolder](../windows.storage/storagefolder.md) object for an app that is installed on a per-user basis.

-This property is intended to be used when you are granting identity to an unpackaged desktop application by using a *sparse* package.
-A sparse package contains only a package manifest (not an executable or other application content).
+This property is intended to be used when you are granting package identity by packaging with external location.
+A package with external location contains only a package manifest (not an executable or other application content).
 The package manifest references application content in an external disk location outside of the package.

 To set the external folder, use one of the following combinations of [PackageManager](../windows.management.deployment/packagemanager.md) methods and related options properties: